sematic-ai/sematic/docs/api.md

 - `timeout_minutes`: Optional[int]

     Specifies the maximum amount of time that this Function can take before the final result is known.
-Must be an integer >=1.
+Must be an integer >= 1.
+Defaults to `None`.

 #### Returns